jpbecotte/bridge-agreements/conventions/negative-double.md

 - opponent overcalls NT. e.g. 1♣/♦/♥/♠ – (1NT/2NT) - double is panety

 ## Questions :
-- Should it be 8+tpts when opener is forced to talk at level 2?
+- Should it be 8+tpts when opener is forced to talk at level 2?  -- Yes, that is better.
-- Should 1♦ – (2♣) - X: show 4+cards in both majors?
+- Should 1♦ – (2♣) - X: show 4+cards in both majors?  -- it depends on partnership, we will discuss about it.

 ♠♥♦♣